 Where can I find a toddler homeschool curriculum to teach the letter E?

 This week our theme is E is for extinct.
 This theme gave us the chance to explore dinosaurs, fossils, and wooly mammoths.
-Smiley Man had an absolute blast with this theme.
-He loved digging for bones in our sensory dirt and he loved making “fossils” in playdough.
-If you have a toddler who is as curious as Smiley Man, be sure to check out my Toddler Curriculum.
-It’s only $14.99 and includes lesson plans that are perfect for casual learning at home, daycare lesson plans, or a complete toddler homeschool curriculum.
+This theme is a hit for most toddlers.
+They have so much fun digging for bones in the sensory dirt and making “fossils” in playdough.
+If your toddler is really curious, be sure to check out my Toddler Curriculum.
+It’s only $19.99 and includes lesson plans that are perfect for casual learning at home, daycare lesson plans, or a complete toddler homeschool curriculum.

 Make the Letter

-This week we used a sandpaper letter to learn the letter E. Smiley Man loved that the sandpaper letter felt rough.
+For this week you can use a sandpaper letter to learn the letter E. The rough texture is interesting for a toddler.
 Check out my post on how to make your own DIY sandpaper letters.
 Also, if you are wondering how to teach your child to trace the letter correctly (so he starts and ends in the right place) check out this video about letter formation.